 We’re often asked what exactly a PCA entails and when it makes sense to commission an assessment from construction consulting companies, so we’ll use this opportunity to shed some light on this area of expertise.

-Drawing from decades of construction experience and hundreds of property evaluations in Los Angeles, San Diego and across Southern California, Xpera’s team of experts work to identify physical deficiencies and estimate the costs associated with maintenance, repairs or improvements.
-This crucial, trustworthy information helps organizations and companies reduce their risk of exposure to future liability and gives them the opportunity to renegotiate the terms of the purchase, if necessary.
+Drawing from decades of construction experience and hundreds of property evaluations in Los Angeles, San Diego and across Southern California, Xpera’s team of consultants inspect properties to identify physical deficiencies and estimate the costs associated with maintenance, repairs or improvements.
+The resulting property condition report gives crucial, trustworthy information for organizations and companies to reduce their risk and gives them the opportunity to renegotiate the terms of the purchase, if necessary.
 The process typically takes one to two weeks to complete, although it is possible to finish it more quickly, if necessary.